MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/configure-proxy-server-settings.md

 [Configuring Web proxy clients to automatically detect a Forefront TMG server](https://technet.microsoft.com/library/cc995139)
 [Automatic Detection](https://technet.microsoft.com/library/gg699445.aspx)

-For more information about how to configure proxy server settings by using Group Policy, see the following articles:
+For more information about how to configure proxy server settings by using Group Policy, see the following article:
 [Internet Explorer Maintenance Extension Tools and Settings](https://technet.microsoft.com/library/cc736412.aspx)